-Research on gerrymandering has been done, throughout the years, from sociological vantage points [Lublin, 1997], historical ones [Engstrom, 2006; Butler, 1992], and, particularly since the 1965 Voting Rights Act, legal ones [Schuck, 1987; Issacharoff, 2002; Friedman and Holden, 2009].
-Naturally, however, it has been mainly explored in the political science arena [Erikson, 1972], primarily based on analysis of past elections [Grofman et al., 1997; Tangian, 2010; Felsenthal and Miller, 2015] - trying to figure out if it occurred, and trying to calculate some measure of its effects.
-In the past few years the computational social choice community has also taken interest in this topic, on issues such as worst case analysis of how districts effect voting rules [Bachrach et al., 2016], and the computational complexity of gerrymandering [Lewenberg et al., 2017; van Bevern et al., 2015].
-Recently, [Pegden et al., 2017] suggested a "cut and choose"like mechanism to divide districts in practice.
+Research on gerrymandering has been done, throughout the years, from sociological vantage points [23], historical ones [10, 5], and, particularly since the 1965 Voting Rights Act, legal ones [29, 18, 15].
+Naturally, however, it has been mainly explored in the political science arena [12], primarily based on analysis of past elections [16, 32, 13] - trying to figure out if it occurred, and trying to calculate some measure of its effects.
+In the past few years the computational social choice community has also taken interest in this topic, on issues such as worst case analysis of how districts effect voting rules [3], and the computational complexity of gerrymandering [22, 33].
+Recently, Pegden et al. [26] suggested a "cut and choose"-like mechanism to divide districts in practice.

-The work of [Lewenberg et al., 2017] is closest to ours, they also provide an algorithm for gerrymandering over a graph.
+The work of Lewenberg et al. [22] is closest to ours, they also provide an algorithm for gerry-mandering over a graph.
 Unlike our algorithm, their greedy algorithm produces districts which may differ in population by up to 6500%.
-However, most US congressional districts must be within 1% of each other, and that algorithm will fail with this constraint.
+However, most US congressional districts must be within 1% of each other, and that algorithm will fail when trying to reach this constraint.

 Finding an optimal gerrymandering division of a geographical area has long been viewed as a planar graph related problem, in which precincts (which are, practically, our undivisible smallest unit) are nodes in the graph, and one looks for cuts in the graph that will result in sub-graphs with particular properties (e.g., contiguity).
-[Dyer and Frieze, 1985] hypothesized that even the complexity of finding a division of the graph to equal-sized connected parts (akin to contiguous, equal population districts) is NP-hard, and had several related results which seem to indicate that this is, indeed, the case.
-Further papers have further tried to attack this problem (e.g., [Yang, 2014]), but without significant breakthrough.
-[Apollonio et al., 2009] limited themselves to the grid, as we do, and found some bounds on gerrymandering there.
+Dyer and Frieze [9] hypothesized that even the complexity of finding a division of the graph to equal-sized connected parts (akin to contiguous, equal population districts) is NP-hard, and had several related results which seem to indicate that this is, indeed, the case.
+Further papers have further tried to attack this problem (e.g., [37]), but without significant breakthrough.
+Apollonio et al. [2] limited themselves to the grid, as we do, and found some bounds on gerrymandering there.

-The discussion of algorithmically finding optimal districts has been with us since it became feasible to consider such an option in the '60s (see summary in [Altman, 1997]), and work on it has gone hand-in-hand with considering what are metrics to measure gerrymandering, and avoiding such settings (see [Wang, 2016; Grofman and King, 2007] on the various metrics that have been suggested).
-[Puppe and Tasnádi, 2008] axiomatize a districting division that strives to optimize gerrymandering for one of the parties.
-More practically, [Fifield et al., 2018], tried to produce a random sample of district maps under some constraints, suggest a method that takes an existing partition of the graph, and slowly changes it, as it slowly "swaps" precincts bordering on the dividing line between districts.
-To achieve a similar goal, [Chen and Cottrell, 2016] take a more classic local search approach.
+The discussion of algorithmically finding optimal districts has been with us since it became feasible to consider such an option in the '60s (see summary in Altman [1]), and work on it has gone hand-in-hand with considering what are metrics to measure gerrymandering, and avoiding such settings (see [35, 17] on the various metrics that have been suggested).
+Puppe and Tasnádi [27] axiomatize a districting division that strives to optimize gerrymandering for one of the parties.
+More practically, Fifield et al. [14], tried to produce a random sample of district maps under some constraints, suggest a method that takes an existing partition of the graph, and slowly changes it, as it slowly "swaps" precincts bordering on the dividing line between districts.
+To achieve a similar goal, Chen and Cottrell [6] take a more classic local search approach.

-The observation that voter distribution is not uniform, and instead follows a clustering of one party into dense cities, was made prominent by the book "The Big Sort" [Bishop, 2009].
-Following research has corroborated this observation [Chen and Rodden, 2013; 2009].
+The observation that voter distribution is not uniform, and instead follows a clustering of one party into dense cities, was made prominent by the book "The Big Sort" [4].
+Following research has corroborated this observation [8, 7].